 Notes

-Peanut butter: It's very important to use natural peanut butter with no added oils.
-There should only be 1 to 2 ingredients: "peanuts" and sometimes "salt" is added.
+Peanut butter: It's important to use natural peanut butter with no added oils.
+There should only be 1 to 2 ingredients: "peanuts" and sometimes "salt."
 Either creamy or crunchy peanut butter will work.
 The cookies will not bake properly if you use a peanut butter with added oils.

 Use a different nut butter: You can substitute the peanut butter with the same amount of a natural nut butter.
 Almond butter would be a great option.
 Make sure there are no added oils in the nut butter.